thomasgredig/quantumPPMS/README.md

 ## Sample Name

-Sample names usually start with the initials of the author, followed by the 8-digit date in the format of *yyyymmdd*, see (Naming Guidelines)[https://github.com/thomasgredig/MSthesis-Guidelines].
+Sample names usually start with the initials of the author, followed by the 8-digit date in the format of *yyyymmdd*, see [Naming Guidelines](https://github.com/thomasgredig/MSthesis-Guidelines).
 It can also be retrieved with the `ppms.dat.info2` function:

 ```R
 library(quantumPPMS)